dcaro/wrk2004/lab-part1.md

 get-help New-AzWebApp -online
 ```

+Keep the page open.

 ### Use the documentation to create the webapp

-> **NOTE:** With the page previously open, try to not read below and use the documenation to write the command to create the web app.
+> **NOTE:** With the page from the help documentation still open, try to not read below and use the documenation to write the command to create the web app.

 The following command will create the web app in your assigned resource group.